deshkaustubh/My-Shopping-List/README.md

 # Shopping List App
-Used to create a list of Shopping Items
+Helps you create a list of items and item quantity, add more items, delete items not required and edit the items from list.

-## Features
+# Features
 * Add Item button
 * Pop up for enter item name and item quantity
   - Add